olivettigroup/article-downloader/README.md

 Use `pip install articledownloader`.

 ##Usage
 Use the `ArticleDownloader` class to download articles en masse.
-Currently supported publishers are Elsevier, CrossRef and RSC.
+Currently supported publishers are Elsevier and CrossRef.
 You'll need an API key, and please respect each publisher's terms of use.

 It's usually best to add your API key to your environment variables with something like `export API_KEY=xxxxx`.

-You can find articles in two ways: You can load in a text file with a list of DOIs (or PIIs, which are Elsevier's proprietary equivalent).
-Or, you can have a CSV where the first column corresponds to search queries, and these queries will be used to find articles and retrieve their DOIs/PIIs.
+You can find articles in two ways: You can load in a text file with a list of DOIs.
+Or, you can have a CSV where the first column corresponds to search queries, and these queries will be used to find articles and retrieve their DOIs.

 ##Examples